swangarch/multilayer_perceptron/README.md

 There are two main modes implemented in this project:

-Stochastic Gradient Descent (SGD): updates weights for each training sample.
+**Stochastic Gradient Descent (SGD)**: updates weights for each training sample, when batch size is set to 1.

-Mini-batch Gradient Descent: updates weights after a small batch of samples, balancing speed and stability.
+**Mini-batch Gradient Descent**: updates weights after a small batch of samples, balancing speed and stability.

-### Non linear classification example
+### Non linear classification

 ![Demo](visualization/diagram/classification.jpg)

-This example shows how an MLP can separate data that is not linearly separable — for instance, when data points form circular or spiral patterns.
+This diagram shows how an MLP can separate data that is not linearly separable — for instance, when data points form circular or spiral patterns.
 With multiple layers and non-linear activations, the network learns complex boundaries that a simple linear model cannot.

 ## Programs